damonmcc/PosnackLabFigures/README.md

 # DualMappingFigures
-Python scripts to create figures from dual-mapping data
+Python scripts to create figures from dual-mapping optical data